tomkelly111/Snap-Call-Coaching/README.md

 - #### Landing Page

 	The Landing page displays a description of the site and what it offers followed by a link to view our courses.
-There is also a pokertips signup form provided by [Mail Chimp](https://mailchimp.com/).
+There is also a poker tips signup form provided by [Mail Chimp](https://mailchimp.com/).

 	![image](https://github.com/tomkelly111/trialworkspace/assets/111172617/8ff66f51-57d3-4598-bad0-62a62db29f4c)